dropbox/hermes/README.md

 ### Labors ###

-To get laboes, use `/api/v1/labors/`
+To get labors, use `/api/v1/labors/`

     {
         limit: int,